-The immense Selous Game Reserve in southern Tanzania is one of the largest and least visited of all of Africa’s game parks, making it the perfect place to get far from the madding crowd on a Selous safari.
+The immense Selous Game Reserve in southern Tanzania is one of the largest and least visited of all of Africa’s game parks, making it the perfect place to get far from the madding crowd on one of Tanzania’s best safari experiences: a Selous safari.
 Unless, of course, you count the crowds of elephant, buffalo and hippo.

 Three times the size of Serengeti National Park, the Selous is a vast protected area with a fascinating history.
 It’s named after Frederick Courteney Selous, the legendary big game hunter, naturalist and conservationist.
 He was actually killed nearby, during a First World War skirmish at Beho Beho.
 Looking at the peaceful scene before us, it was hard to imagine conflict here.